 - Red onion, just a bit adds a nice sharpness.

 - Dried cranberries.
 I prefer to use sweetened cranberries but you can use unsweetened.
-They add vibrant colour and makes the salad look festive.
-If you don’t like cranberries, pomegranate seeds would also be delicious in this salad.
+The cranberries add vibrant colour and makes the salad look festive.
+If you don't like cranberries, pomegranate seeds would also be delicious in this autumn salad.

-- Toasted pepitas (pumpkin seeds), though pecans or walnuts would also work.
+- Toasted pepitas (pumpkin seeds).
+Pecans or walnuts would also work.
 Toasting the seeds and nuts makes them crunchier and helps bring out their flavour.
+Make sure to let them cool to room temperature before adding them to the salad.

 - Goat cheese or Feta cheese, to add tanginess and creaminess.